GIGCymru/NHSWales-fhir-profiles/guides/FHIR-Standards-Wales-Implementation-Guide/Home/FHIR-Assets/Profiles-and-Extensions/Profiles/DataStandardsWales-DocumentReference.page.md

 Each DocumentReference must have:
 1. A status
+1. A digital status
 1. One or more attachments as *either* a base 64 binary *or* a URL.

-Each Encounter must support:
+Each DocumentReference must support:
 1. One or more identifiers
 1. A document status
+1. An error status (idapplicable if document is entered in error)
 1. A type
 1. One or more categories
 1. A subject
 1. A date
 1. One or more authors
-1. An authenticator
+1. One or more attesters
 1. A custodian
 1. One or more security labels
+1. A practice setting
+1. A source system
+1. A version

 <br><br>

 The `DocumentReference.status` field **SHALL** be populated with a value from [HL7 FHIR Document Reference Status](http://hl7.org/fhir/ValueSet/document-reference-status|4.0.1)